 CBJ reports three new COVID-19 cases in Juneau

 The City and Borough of Juneau Emergency Operations Center is reporting three new residents with COVID-19 in Juneau.
-Public Health is attributing one case to community spread; the other two are under investigation.
+Public Health is attributing one of the cases to out-of-state travel and the other two are under investigation.

 Yesterday, CBJ reported 10 new residents with COVID-19.
 One of those individuals was misidentified as living in Juneau and actually lives in another Alaska community.
 The case has been removed from CBJ’s numbers.

 Cumulatively, Juneau has had 890 residents test positive for COVID-19 since March and 115 nonresidents.
 There are 27 active cases in Juneau and 973 individuals have recovered.
 All individuals with active cases of COVID-19 are in isolation.